 Artist /Photographer

-After graduating from Central Saint Martins in 2002 from a degree in sustainable art & design, Tara worked in design, film & the world of editorial.
-Having experienced various creative paths, she has built up a photographic style which imbues all her creative experience.
+After graduating from Central Saint Martins in 2002 with a degree in sustainable art & design, Tara worked in design, editorial and for numerous galleries.
+Having experienced various creative paths, she's built up a photographic style which imbues all her creative experience.
 Using both digital and analogue processes, she seeks to break down narratives and transgress formal portraiture.
-Her mix media work develops symbiotically with her photographic practise.
-It comes from a more playful intuitive side - Hazy boundaries, aberrations of fantasies, esoteric themes and flexible memory creep into the work.
+Her photographs register moments where vision drifts, slips, and refuses clarity.

 Aye-aye aye : Ai-Ai-Ai - This is a series of paintings.
 Tara has transcribed her dreams and fed them to an Ai program.
 They have sent her back their visual interpretations - And now she paints their imagery - from one realm to another and to another.

-2020, Tara was part of a two person show (alongside Martina O'shea) at 'Pages of Hackney'.
-Pulled landscape explores landscape through a series of abstractions.
+2020, 'Pages of Hackney'.
+Pulled landscape explored landscape through a series of abstractions.
 The photographic process is one which is quite instantaneous, and both artists use photography in a different way which is process driven.
 30% of sales are donated to Tree Council Charity (www.treecouncil.org.uk

 2021, Tara was part of an mixed media exhibition A Glimpse of Kink, June 2021, at the Bateman Gallery of London.
 Showcasing portraits of Syn Ariad, mistress, fetish muse and artist: An immersive dialogue between art, life, and lifestyles - In times of censorship affecting art, sexuality and the production of radical content, the event sought out to be an occasion to fight cultural stereotypes and stigmas whilst bringing the community together.